New additional HMO licensing scheme designation agreed

 In Camden, we believe everyone deserves a decent, safe and warm home.
 With over a third of households now living in the private rented sector, it is more important than ever to ensure properties provide good quality accommodation to all residents who choose to make Camden their home.
+As part of our commitment to tackle poor housing conditions and improve management standards, we completed a public consultation on renewing our borough-wide additional HMO licensing scheme.

 Houses in Multiple Occupation (HMOs) are shared properties rented out by at least three people from two different households.
 They include house or flat shares, bedsits, student homes and some buildings converted into self-contained flats.